aws-solutions-library-samples/guidance-for-realtime-3d-product-visualization-on-aws/README.md

    make -f makefile.aws start/cicd/main
    ```

-   The CI/CD pipeline will:
-   - Build your application Docker container in AWS CodeBuild
-   - Compile your application binary inside the container
-   - Upload the binary to Amazon S3
-   - Deploy it to Amazon GameLift Streams
+   The CI/CD pipeline will: build your application Docker container in AWS CodeBuild, compile your application binary inside the container, upload the binary to Amazon S3 and deploy it to Amazon GameLift Streams.

 **Note**: The application is built automatically in the AWS CodeBuild environment during the CI/CD process.
 You don't need to build it locally unless you want to test it first.
 The CodeBuild environment has Docker support and will execute the Docker-based build process defined in your makefile.